-The mystery of the Milk Carton Kids - BBC News
+The mystery of the Milk Carton Kids

 She remembers David as a polite boy - "naughty, but kids are naughty", she says, her pet shivering in the brisk November wind.

-Neighbour Kim Prescott, who lives a few doors down from David's home, remembers him fondly as "a bit of a troublemaker".
+Neighbour Kim Prescott remembers him fondly as "a bit of a troublemaker".

 "He was a typical lad, he went off on his bike rides, he was quite adventurous.